Old Ordnance Survey Maps of Norfolk

 Norfolk 63.15a Norwich (South) 1905 - published 1999; intro by Robert Malster.
 ISBN.978-1-84151-095-8

-We have published a set of three maps for Norwich, covering the city in detail.
+We have published a set of maps for Norwich, covering the city in detail.
 For the two principal maps we have published two versions, showing how the area developed across the years.
 The maps link up with each other; here are brief details of each:

 Norwich (NW) is centred on the Dereham Road area, with suburbs stretching west from the city.
 Coverage stretches from Gladstone St and Adelaide St westward one and a half miles to Earlham Grove and open country; and from Earlham Road northward to the River Wensum and the Midland & Great Northern Joint Railway.
 Features include the cemetery, Workhouse, isolation hospital, tramways along Earlham Road and Dereham Road, Northumberland St, Armes St.